ChenAnno/ChenAnno.github.io/_pages/about.md

 My current research mainly focuses on **multi-modal representation and generation**, particularly video-to-image retrieval, multi-modal fusion retrieval, and virtual try-on generation.
 These works have been published in **AAAI'24**, **ACM MM'23**, and **TOMM'24**, with a paper currently under review at **NeurIPS'24**.

-During my Ph.D., my research interests include **video understanding, multi-modal, and AIGC**.
-I am particularly interested in exploring <span style="background-color: rgb(82, 172, 199);">efficient modality aggregation, optimized model architectures, and close integration with real-world scenarios</span>, which I believe are essential technological foundations for a universal AI assistant.
+During my Ph.D., my research interests include **video understanding**, **multi-modal**, and **AIGC**.
+I am particularly interested in exploring <span style="background-color: lightblue;">efficient modality aggregation, optimized model architectures, and close integration with real-world scenarios</span>, which I believe are essential technological foundations for a universal AI assistant.

 You can find my CV here: [Yanzhe Chen's Curriculum Vitae](../assets/1_CV_YanzheChen.pdf).